Summer Day Camp

 Specialty Camps

-Counselors in Training
+Counselors in Training (CIT)

 This year the previously separate Counselors and Leaders in Training have been combined into 1 two-week program designed to develop skills essential to working with children.
 Now called the CIT program, participants will learn day camp procedures, HIGH FIVE fundamentals, program planning and how to work with campers in a fun and interactive environment.
 This program helps build teamwork and communication skills, supporting youth in becoming more well-rounded leaders.